Improving asset value maturity with reliability engineering

 An example for the measurement of overall equipment effectiveness is adopting a condition-based maintenance tactic such as vibration analysis, oil analysis, or thermography surveys, which can be evaluated with the asset’s mean time between failure (MTBF) and mean time to repair (MTTR).
 These will have a direct effect on business goals and the alignment thereof.

 When utilising these basic techniques and data analysis, the overall plant effectiveness will prove sustainable.
 Over time, the data quality will incrementally be improved, which will result in improved information quality and reliable decision making.
-The adoption of a continuous monitoring programme utilising data analytics reap the benefits of improved asset performance with increased return on investment.
+The adoption of a continuous monitoring programme utilising data analytics reaps the benefits of improved asset performance with increased return on investment.

 With our integrated solutions, Martec is perfectly positioned to assist companies with the improvement of their asset value maturity.